Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/design-test/add-in-design-guidelines.md

 # Office Add-in design guidelines

+Enhance the user experience in your Office Add-in by developing UI that matches the Office voice, and apply accessibility guidelines to ensure that your add-in is accessible to all users.

+If you plan to make your add-in [available in the Office Store](https://dev.office.com/officestore/docs/submit-to-the-office-store), make sure that your language and content complies with the [Validation policies](https://dev.office.com/officestore/docs/validation-policies).

 ## Voice guidelines

 As you design your Office Add-ins, consider the voice that you use in your UI text and elements.
 Strive to match the voice and tone of the Office UI, which is conversational, engaging, and accessible to users.